gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 ---
 title: Debug webpages with code using the inspector's internal API
-published: "2025-07-15"
+published: 2025-07-15
-updated: "2025-07-15"
+updated: 2025-07-16
 description: ""
 ---
 %%%?
-Using the right approach, we can get past the Chrome inspector’s UI and call its internal API directly.
+Using the right approach, you can get past the Chrome inspector’s UI and call its internal API directly.

 This lets us debug live webpages using JavaScript instead of buttons!